Defining service boundaries is hard. Let's bring some colors and make it fun!

 - User adds a product into cart

-- User can add a product into cart multiple times which increases the quantity
+- User can add a product into the cart multiple times which increases the quantity

 - A product already added into cart must not change during the session

-- All attributes remains the same, price included
+- All attributes remain the same, price included

 - User removes a single product from the cart